doctorandrewbrown/bridgendphysics-wireframes/README.md

 Testing was conducted throughout development.
 Incremental changes were tested by opening the partly complete site in the chrome browser and "eye-balling" results.
 Incremental changes were initially tested for responsiveness via chrome dev tools.
 The chrome inspector was also used to identify layout problems and testing small style changes before amending code.

+Performance testing of the deployed site was via Google Lighthouse.
+This identified dependencies that were affecting load times.
+One such dependency was a minified fontawsome.css file I had initially included in my local directory.
+This was replaced by using a modern fontawsome kit approach instead, bringing a small improvement in load speed.

 HTML and CSS checking used respectively, validator.w3.org and jigsaw.w3.org.

+The HTML test tool flagged two instaces of the h1 element in my code where one is recommended for a single article ie the web page.
+This was corrected in the final code.
+A missing DOCTYPE tag was also flagged and this was added to comply with current practice.

 ## **Deployment**